-It starts off with a gloomy song about the last battle fought between the Genji and Heike clan.
-Three thousands people total fought along the shore of Dan-no-ura.
-In the song, it mentions how the Heike clan got defeated.
+It started off with a gloomy song about the last battle fought between the Genji and Heike clan.
+Three thousand people total fought along the shore of Dan-no-ura.
+In the song, it mentioned how the Heike clan got defeated.
 And thereafter, the sea became haunted for 700 years.
 To console the dead samurais, a temple was built.
-And thus is the beginning of the strange haunted story between Hoichi, the blind musician and the supernatural.
+And thus, the strange haunted tale between Hoichi, the blind musician and the supernatural began.

-Hoichi plays a musical instrument called biwa.
-He surpasses his master at reciting the battle’s story.
+Hoichi played the musical instrument called biwa and became a master at reciting the battle’s story.
 He even surpassed his teacher.
-One day, he is called by a spirit to perform at Akamagahara, which is actually a cemetery for the Heike spirits, located near the temple.
-Hoichi agreed to visit Akamagahara thinking it is an honor to play in front of a high rank.
+One day, he was called by a spirit to perform at Akamagahara, which was actually a cemetery for the Heike spirits, located near the temple.
+Hoichi agreed to visit Akamagahara thinking it was an honor to play in front of a high rank.

-The next day, a dead body appears on the shore—the villagers blame the sea ghosts for taking the life, and we later find out another ship has sunk on that very same night Hoichi recited the battle story.
-Apparently when the story is recited, a life on the sea is taken.
+The next day, a dead body appeared on the shore—the villagers blamed the sea ghosts for the cause of death.
+Then we later find out another ship had sunk on that very same night Hoichi recited the battle story.
+Apparently when the story had been recited, someone will die.

-Hoichi’s encounter with the dead causes him to become pale.
+Hoichi’s encounter with the dead caused him to become pale.
 He would sleep during the day and visited Akamagahara at night.
-The master of the temple and everyone begin to take notice of his disappearance at night and his odd behavior and wonder if they could trust him.
+The master of the temple and everyone began to take notice of his disappearance at night and his odd behavior and wonder if they could trust him.

 One pouring night, Hoichi left again to Akamagahara.
 They found Hoichi reciting the last “Battle at Dan-no-ura.”
-This section is beautifully well pieced in the story.
+This section was beautifully well pieced in the story.
 Throughout each disappearance at night, we don’t see Hoichi reciting the battle.
-It is until the last portion of the battle song when he was finally discovered that we see him reciting to the dead.
+It was until the last portion of the battle song when he was finally discovered that we see him reciting to the dead.
 Little small choices like this from the director made all the difference to imply the scope of this horror tale.
 It’s haunting.

-It is then, the master of the temple confronted Hoichi that he has been lured by a menacing spirit.
+It was then, the master of the temple confronted Hoichi that he had been lured by a menacing spirit.
 Soon, it will possess and kill him.
 In order to save Hoichi from the spirit, scriptures were written all over his body except for his ears.
-He has been told not to respond to the spirit when it calls for him.
-And so, during the evening, just when the spirit is about to call for Hoichi to attend the cemetery, the spirit got angry because he could not find Hoichi but only his ears (the scriptures made his body invisible).
-The spirits then tore his Hoichi’s ears apart out of menace.
-As a result of the supernatural’s vicious attack on Hoichi, the incident led him rise to fame to the point that the living lord requested to hear him perform the Heike Tale.
-Hoichi did not decline.
-As long he is alive, he will play his biwa with all his soul to mourn those thousands of spirits.
+He was told not to respond to the spirit when it called for him.
+And so, during the evening, just when the spirit was about to call for Hoichi to attend the cemetery, the spirit got angry because he could not find Hoichi but only his ears (the scriptures made his body invisible).
+The spirits then tore Hoichi’s ears apart out of menace.
+As a result of the supernatural’s vicious attack on Hoichi, the incident led him rise to fame to the point that even the living lord requested to hear him perform the Heike Tale.
+Hoichi did not declined.
+As long as he’s alive, he will play his biwa with all his soul to mourn those thousands of spirits.

-How is this a haunting tale, you might wonder.
+How is this a haunting tale, you might wonder?
 It’s haunting in the sense that the spirits could never be put to rest without replaying the whole battle at Dan-no-ura over and over and over.
 For 700 years, the shore where the battle took place between the Genji and Heike clan had been haunted.
 Hoichi’s willingness to mourn for the dead also made it haunting.
 It’s bittersweet, but also frightening of Hoichi to play for the dead, but the dead should be left in the past.